 It only takes a mild shoulder injury to cause intense pain and limit your arm movement.
-When you need help to relieve the pain, improve mobility, or recuperate from an injury or surgery, call the experienced team at All Health Physical Therapy Inc. in Tucker, Georgia.
+When you need help to relieve the pain, improve mobility, or recuperate from an injury or surgery, call the experienced team at All Health Physical Therapy Inc. located in Tucker, GA and serving Decatur, GA.
 They provide personalized treatment and solutions that support all aspects of your shoulder rehabilitation with the goal of regaining optimal function.
 Don’t ignore shoulder pain, call the office or schedule an appointment online.

 The stress of everyday wear and tear is enough to strain the rotator cuff muscles that support your shoulder.
 Additional pressure from intense athletic activities and repetitive movements further increase your risk of developing painful shoulder injuries or joint degeneration.

 A few of the most common causes of shoulder pain include:

 Bursitis, or inflammation of the tiny sacs that prevent friction in the joint, is another common source of shoulder pain.

 Adhesive capsulitis occurs when the connective tissue surrounding the shoulder joint becomes inflamed.
 Inflammation causes scarring, which in turn stops shoulder movement.
 That’s when you have adhesive capsulitis, or a frozen shoulder.